san-serif-sentiments/sans_serif_sentiments/learning-how-to-think/chapter-1-you-have-a-thinking-problem.md

+---
+title: "You Don’t Have a Prompt Problem — You Have a Thinking Problem"
+chapter: 2
+author: "Shailesh Rawat"
+tags: [prompt-engineering, cognitive-clarity, input-structure, ai-alignment]
+summary: "Unpacks how poor prompts are often just poor thinking in disguise, and how structured thought leads to reliable outputs."
+---

 # Learning How to Think (In the Age of AI)

-## Chapter 1: You Don’t Have a Prompt Problem — You Have a Thinking Problem
+## Chapter 2: You Don’t Have a Prompt Problem — You Have a Thinking Problem

 ### Friction